Do you seek a rewarding volunteer opportunity?

 Participation in our training programs is both challenging and rewarding.
 Volunteers are trained in a special communication skill called active listening.
 Basically, it is the art of communicating with another human being in an open, non-judgmental and accepting manner.
 The skill is based on empathy and the worker’s respect for the dignity of their fellow humans.
 Ideally, the phone worker assists the caller in calming down, clarifying the problem(s) and helping the callers to develop their own solutions.
 Does this happen in one call?
 Some times!
 However, since all Contact workers are skilled in active listening, no matter if it is one call or several, the approach remains the same, the goals do not change!

-This January (2018), crisis intervention training classes will be held once a week (Thursdays) for 12 weeks.
+This September (2018), crisis intervention training classes will be held twice a week (Tuesdays & Thursdays) for 6 weeks.
 CONTACT always needs dedicated volunteers.

 We ask that volunteers be over the age of 18, and have the desire to successfully complete the training course.